James McDonnell with nose of airplane

 Images of McDonnell are courtesy of WashU Archives.

 It started with eight professorships, several fellowships, and research grants.
 It was further strengthened through another major contribution in 1987 from the Danforth Foundation.
-Today, along with these professorships - four in the Physics Department and four in the Department of Earth & Planetary Sciences - the Center has grown into a consortium of more than one hundred members.
+Today, along with these professorships - four in the Physics Department and four in the Department of Earth, Environmental, & Planetary Sciences - the Center has grown into a consortium of more than one hundred members.

 Robert M. Walker